 The sidechain's consensus is anchored into Bitcoin's proof-of-work consensus.
 Validators are defined by collateral contracts included in Bitcoin's UTXO set.
 Assuming all sidechain nodes are running a Bitcoin full node, they implicitly are in consensus about the exact validator set at every point in time without exchanging any messages.
 All randomness is determined by Bitcoin's proof-of-work which is studied well [12].

-The validator set is determined only by Bitcoin's blockchain which prevents many classical problems of pure proof-of-stake protocols such as the nothing-at-stake problem, long-range attacks, stake grinding and costless simulation [5] [13].
+Validators regularily commit their votes into Bitcoin's blockchain.
+This approach prevents many classical problems of pure proof-of-stake protocols such as the nothing-at-stake problem, longrange attacks, stake grinding and costless simulation [5] [13].
 Still, a malicious majority can halt the system.